timmaurice/Stylus-Salesforce-Fixes/README.md

 A **Stylus** CSS extension that improves the Salesforce UI by fixing various usability issues.

 ## Installation
-* Add the chrome extension [Stylus](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) to your browser
+- Add the chrome extension [Stylus](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) to your browser
-* Install the overwrite theme via [UserStyles.world](https://userstyles.world/style/16934/salesforce-overwrite).
+- Install the overwrite theme via [UserStyles.world](https://userstyles.world/style/16934/salesforce-overwrite).

 ## Features

 - **Copy Original Language in Translation Workbench** – Enables copying of the original text in the translation workbench.
 - **Expanded Clickable Areas** – Makes the entire link area in the **Setup** menu clickable for easier navigation.
-- **Monospace Font for Formulas & Text Areas** – Enhances readability by displaying formulas and text fields in a monospace font.
 - **Customizable Menu Colors** – Change the Salesforce menu colors. _(Default: [DIA](https://dia-dg.com) green)_
+- **Monospace Font for Formulas & Text Areas** – Enhances readability by displaying formulas and text fields in a monospace font. _(Default: true)_

+## Customization
+- To configure menu colors and disable monospace font for formulas and text areas, click the ⚙ icon in Stylus settings.

 ## Development & Build